Mourne Conduit: Mourne Conduit

 In 1891, the Belfast Water Commissioners (BWC and later the Belfast City and District Water Commissioners or BC&DWC) hired Luke Livingston Macassey to investigate options for a source of an additional water supply for the expanding city of Belfast.
 Macassey selected the Mourne Mountains for the reasons summarised in a 1935 report:The portion of the Mourne Mountains acquired by the Commissioners totals approximately 9,000 acres.
 It is all mountainland [sic], uninhabited, and a large part of it is rocky and precipitous.
 It extends from about 330 feet above sea-level to a maximum of 2,796 feet above sea-level, Slieve Donard being the highest mountain within the area.
 It is practically devoid of trees, being covered with heather, gorse, and bracken where not granite rock and boulders.
 The average rainfall on the area is 57.6 inches per annum.
 It is drained by two streams : on the west, the Kilkeel river flowing due south, and the Annalong river, lying parallel to and to the east of the Kilkeel river, draining the Annalong Valley.
 The catchment of the Kilkeel river is 5,500 acres in extent, that of the Annalong river being 3,500 acres.
 The water of both these rivers is similar and of excellent quality, having 2 degrees of hardness.Macassey proposed a three stage project, with the Mourne Conduit part of the first phase.
 Construction occurred between 1893 and 1901 and involved the diversion of the Kilkeel and Annalong rivers into the new pipeline, the construction of a reservoir at Carryduff, and associated infrastructure.
 The Mourne Conduit consists of 7 miles of tunnel, 16 miles of concrete culvert and 12 miles of pressure pipeline.
 The second phase saw the completion of the Silent Valley Reservoir in 1933.
 Plans for the third phase reservoir in the Annalong valley were abandoned, with the Annalong river instead diverted into the Silent Valley Reservoir via the Binnian Tunnel which was completed in 1952.

 Due to increased demand, the Mourne Conduit was supplemented by additional pipeline sections between 1934 and 1937, mainly in the Newcastle and Ballynahinch valleys.
 In 1947, a three year construction project commenced which saw the installation of a second conduit between Silent Valley and the Dunnywater Straining Well above Annalong.
 Between 1949 and 1956 Farrans was contracted to lay the "triplicate conduit" to increase the capacity of the system.
 That company would later work on the replacement Aquarius Line.

-By the 1970s the BC&DWC's responsibilities had been assumed by the Department of the Environment.
+In 1973 the BC&DWC's responsibilities were assumed by the Department of the Environment.
 This body carried out a survey of the conduit which established the requirement to replace the 8 km section of conduit between the Annalong valley and the Donard Tunnel with pre-stressed concrete pipes.
 These works also include the lining of the tunnel through Slieve Donard with precast concrete liners.

 Lime dosing plants were built in 1985 along the route of the conduit at Silent Valley, Dunmore, and Carryduff.